 How much will it cost to be part of the class action?

-The class action will be run on a no win - no pay basis, with all costs fully underwritten by IMF.
-If you sign a funding agreement with IMF, you will not have to pay any fees unless the claims are successfully resolved.
-IMF will pay the other side's legal costs if the class action is unsuccessful.
+Under these funding terms, you will not have to pay any fees unless the claims are successfully resolved, and in any event only from what is recovered.
+IMF and Burford Capital will pay the other side's legal costs if ordered to do so if the class action is unsuccessful.

 How do I sign up?

 The class action is ‘open class’ and there are no pending registration deadlines.
 You do not need to sign a funding agreement to participate in the action, although you may be required to take active steps in the future.

 If you wish to contact IMF, you can do so by email on 4[email protected] or free call 1800 016 464.
 If you have provided your contact details to IMF, we will use those details to provide an update to you in the future setting out the procedure for providing trading data and claim details in the RCR class action.

 You are also invited to contact Quinn Emanuel at [email protected] or visit the Quinn Emanuel RCR website at https://rcrclassaction.com.au/.